marianaossilva/DSW2019/README.md

 ## Format and Usage

-[MusicSet][MusicSet] is available in a public repository in two different formats
+[MusicOSet][MusicOSet] is available in a public repository in two different formats

 1. **Relational Database**
 	- **[musicoset.sql]**:  SQL file that will create the relational database and subsequently loads all the information in the tables by a MySQL installation (comming soon)